woshahua/woshahua/README.md

 ## personal magic words
 - Please
 - Thank you
-- Step off bitch ( only for men, I love ladies )
+- Step off bitch ( only for men, you know I love ladies )